ageller/Firefly/README.md

-# WebGLonFIRE_threejs
+# Firefly

-A start toward a three.js version of WebGLonFIRE
+A start toward a three.js version of Firefly